fieryhenry/tbcms/README.md

 ## Prerequisites

-I will not go into detail on how to do all of the individual steps but you can find tutorials online.
+I won't go into detail on how to do all of the individual steps but you can find tutorials online.

 1. You will need to modify the game to always verify the